 Legumes such as chickpeas, lentils, and lima beans are often looked to as lactogenic foods.
 Hummus, which is made from chickpeas, tahini, garlic, lemon juice, and olive oil, is a perfect and delicious snack for breastfeeding moms.

-It is a complete protein, and the combination of chickpeas and garlic (another galactagogue) makes this food a rich and yummy snack and great choice for nursing moms.
+It is a complete protein, and the combination of chickpeas and garlic (another galactagogue) makes this food a rich and yummy snack and a great choice for nursing moms.

 Apricots (especially dried apricots) contain phytoestrogens which help to balance the hormones involved in lactation.
 Apricots are high in fiber, Vitamin A, C, potassium and calcium.